 A good business owner must overcome the fear that the competition will win over their customers, that the cash flow drops, and of not achieving their goals.

-A good businessman or businesswoman must overcome the fear of loans.
+A good businessperson must even overcome the fear of loans.
 After all, the idea of owing money to a financial institution can sound absolutely terrifying.

 But only the very best dare to overcome all of these fears and keep fighting every single day.